 1. Toddler tantrum.
-Scream, whine, and cry–tears can be so convincing.
+Scream, whine, and cry–tears; tears can be so convincing.
 Stop breathing till I’m red in the face and some poor soul runs to my aid to make sure I’m not dying.
-I was never dying, I just wanted attention, and to get my way… and oh look, it works like a charm.
+I was never dying, I just wanted attention, and to get my way… and, oh look, it works like a charm.

 2. Teenage tantrum.
 I am utterly convinced that I am the victim of other people’s self-centeredness and lack of care.
-Self-pitying and blame everyone else.
-Seek to control and get what I want through my angry moods or pouty sulking.
+Full of self-pity and always blame everyone else.
+Seek to control and get what I want through angry moods or pouty sulking.
 Withdraw and isolate: “people will feel my absence, they’ll know I’m upset” (passive aggressive manipulation).
 Act like the self-sacrificing-humble-martyr Jesus wants me to be and feign humility.
 Use (my impaired) reasoning to excuse my behavior and convince others I’m innocent, it’s the other persons fault.

 3. Take it to the Lord to get His perspective.
 Willingly lay aside pride, be vulnerable and honest before the Lord, ask:

 - How do You see me in this?

 - Do I need to confess my own failure, or sin?